mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

                     observerOptions);

   buildContents();
-  refreshIntervalID = window.setInterval(handleRefreshInterval, 1000);
+  refreshIntervalID = setInterval(handleRefreshInterval, 1000);
 }
 ```

 First, a reference to the content wrapping {{HTMLElement("main")}} element is obtained, so we can insert our content into it.
-Then we set up an event listener for the {{event("visibilitychange")}} event.
+Then we set up an event listener for the {{domxref("document.visibilitychange_event", "visibilitychange")}} event.
 This event is sent when the document becomes hidden or visible, such as when the user switches tabs in their browser.
 The Intersection Observer API doesn't take this into account when detecting intersection, since intersection isn't affected by page visibility.
 Therefore, we need to pause our timers while the page is tabbed out; hence this event listener.

 Next we set up the options for the {{domxref("IntersectionObserver")}} which will monitor target elements (ads, in our case) for intersection changes relative to the document.
 The options are configured to watch for intersections with the document's viewport (by setting `root` to `null`).
 We have no margins to extend or contract the intersection root's rectangle; we want to match the boundaries of the document's viewport exactly for intersection purposes.
 And the `threshold` is set to an array containing the values 0.0 and 0.75; this will cause our callback to execute whenever a targeted element becomes completely obscured or first starts to become unobscured (intersection ratio 0.0) or passes through 75% visible in either direction (intersection ratio 0.75).